The controversial model kit that pushed the boundaries of good tastes for the classic horror collection.

-Aurora probably remain best known for their popular series of Monster model kits from the 1960s, featuring the Universal monsters like Dracula and the Frankenstein Monster, plus Godzilla and King Kong, alongside a few more generic characters.
-Available in iconic glow-in-the-dark versions as well a regular editions, these were must-haves for any horror loving kid well into the second half of the 1970s, when their popularity was overtaken by science fiction spaceships and model-kit making began to fall out of favour.
+Aurora probably remains best known for the popular series of Monster model kits from the 1960s, featuring the Universal monsters like Dracula and the Frankenstein Monster, plus Godzilla and King Kong, alongside a few more generic characters.
+Available in iconic glow-in-the-dark versions as well regular editions, these were must-haves for any horror-loving kid well into the second half of the 1970s, when their popularity was overtaken by science fiction spaceships and model-kit making began to fall out of favour.

 But in 1971, Aurora launched a new horror collection, the Monster Scenes series.
 Unlike the earlier kits, these were snap-together models, dispensing with the need for messy and sniff-worthy glue.
 And while the earlier models were stand-alone figures, these were designed as a collection, with torture dungeon accessories available so that you could create your own mad scientist’s lair.

 Two of the characters – Frankenstein’s Monster (inevitably just referred to as ‘Frankenstein’ here) and the hunchbacked Dr Deadly were standard horror fare.
 More unexpected was comic book character Vampirella – here oddly reduced to being Dr Deadly’s assistant, even though she wasn’t really a villainous character in her comic strip.
 Parents might have raised eyebrows at her skimpy costume, and I can imagine many a small boy’s hands shaking as he painted her.
 Questions were also asked about the suitability of the ‘pain parlor’ (complete with skeleton) and hanging cage accessories.
 But it was the fourth character that caused the most outrage and was the final nail in the coffin of the collection.